matrix-org/matrix-spec-proposals/proposals/2781-down-with-the-fallbacks.md

 ### Format is unreliable

-While the spec says how a fallback "should" look, there are variations in use which further complicates stripping the fallback.
+While the spec says how a fallback "should" look, there are variations in use which further complicates stripping the fallback or are common mistakes, when emitting the fallback.
 Some variations include localizing the fallback, missing suggested links or tags, using the body in replies to files or images or using the display name instead of the matrix id.

-Basically a client can't rely on the fallback being present currently or it following any kind of shape or form and stripping is done on a best effort basis, especially for the fallback in `body`.
+As a result the experience in clients relying on the fallback or stripping the fallback varies depending on the sending client.

 ### Replies leak history